 Before 2017, the Packers last led the rivalry in 1933.
 Indeed, they’ve been steadily falling behind and then clawing their way back since The Great Depression.
-Green Bay currently holds a two-game winning streak over their rivals from the south.
+Green Bay currently holds a three-game winning streak over their rivals from the south.

-These old foes are separated by just four wins, and, fittingly, have played more times than any other teams in NFL history.
+These old foes are separated by just five wins, and, fittingly, have played more times than any other teams in NFL history.
 It is the oldest rivalry in professional football and despite the fact that the Bears have twice held a 24-game lead in the series (1960 and the latter being as recent as 1992).
 However the Packers have the lead now.
 Packers fans can thank Brett Favre and Aaron Rodgers for leading the charge to take back control of the rivalry, against all odds.

 We at packershistory.com truly believe that it is important to know your enemy — especially this one.